spykelionel/python-projects/project1/README.md

 # Word Counter

-<p>Create a program that counts the number of words, characters, and lines in a text file.</p>
+<p>Create a program that counts the number of words, characters, and lines in a text file.
+The file name is lorem.txt</p>

 ## Resources: